Branko Vukelić (spy): Days in Japan

-In 1933.
-Vukelić was sent to Japan as a Soviet counter-intelligence agent after being recruited by a Comintern member by the name of Olga.
+In 1933, Vukelić was sent to Japan as a Soviet counter-intelligence agent after being recruited by a Comintern member by the name of Olga.
 He worked along with Richard Sorge in a Soviet-backed spy network (known as Sorge ring), along with Max Clausen, Ozaki Hotsumi, and another Comintern agent, Miyagi Yotoku.
 Vukelić was employed by the French newspaper Havas, and Serbian daily Politika as a special correspondent.

 Vukelić arrived in Yokohama, Japan on February 11, 1933, and reported to Richard Sorge, the network leader reporting to the Soviet Intelligence.
 Although this was a Soviet operation, Vukelić was led to believe that he was serving the Communist International.

 Marriage between Branko, and his first wife, Edith dissolved in a series of affairs, and he married his Japanese language translator, Yoshiko Yamasaki.
 This marriage was considered a risk to the operation, and Sorge did not approve of it.
 Vukelić decided to get married without notifying Sorge.
 The ring leader sought advice from the Centre in Moscow, but the instructions were that Vukelić should stay in Japan and continue working for the network.

 Vukelić's main activities in the network were primarily of gathering information.
 He gathered information from Japanese newspapers and magazines, as well as various embassy and journalist contacts.
 He was also in charge of the network's photographic work.

-At one point, Vukelić was also tasked with influencing foreign journalists, mostly through Joseph Newman, New York Herald Tribune journalist, in amplifying the perceived Japanese threat to the United States on Pacific, in an attempt to alleviate Japanese pressure on Soviet's East.
+At one point, Vukelić was also tasked with influencing foreign journalists, mostly through Joseph Newman, a New York Herald Tribune journalist, in amplifying the perceived Japanese threat to the United States on Pacific, in an attempt to alleviate Japanese pressure on the Russian Far East.
 Vukelić's success in his task resulted in a July 1, 1939 New York Herald Tribune article titled "Japan Believed Still Aiming at South Sea Area", written by Newman.

 Sorge's spy ring was eventually broken in 1941.
 Although Sorge tried his best to diminish Vukelić's and Miyagi's involvement, Vukelić was sentenced to life imprisonment along with Clausen.
 Branko was imprisoned in Sugamo, and was transferred to Abashiri Prison (Hokkaido, Japan) in July 1944.
 Vukelić did not survive the cold winter, and Yoshiko was informed of his death on January 15, 1945.
 Their son Hiroshi Yamasaki Vukelić lives in Japan and Belgrade today and works on Japanese-Serbian relations.